 Some Form-A/SSR outputs include circuits to monitor the DC voltage across the output contact when it is open, and the DC current through the output contact when it is closed.
 Each of the monitors contains a level detector whose output is set to logic "On = 1" when the current in the circuit is above the threshold setting.
-The voltage monitor is set to "On = 1" when the current is above about 1 to 2.5 mA, and the current monitor is set to "On = 1" when the current exceeds about 80 to 100 mA.
+The voltage monitor is set to "On = 1" when the current exceeds about 80 to 100 mA.
 The voltage monitor is intended to check the health of the overall trip circuit, and the current monitor can be used to seal-in the output contact until an external contact has interrupted current flow.
 The block diagrams of the circuits are below above for the Form-A outputs with: